Capturing Bugs

 Blurring Sensitive Information

 The blur/pixelate tool lets you obscure any part of the screenshot before sharing.
-This is useful for hiding passwords, API keys, personal information, or any confidential data visible in the capture.
+This is useful for hiding passwords, API keys, personal information, or any confidential data visible in the check.

 1